 Raj was born in Virudhunagar, India.
 He received his bachelor's degree in Aerospace Engineering from both University of Glasgow (Scotland, UK) and University of Illinois Urbana Champaign (USA).
-He worked as an research assistant at the Beckman Institute of Advanced Science and Technology in UIUC with Prof. Scott White on visualization of impact damage in self-healing composites.
-He then went to McGill University (Montreal, Canada) to earn his master’s degree in mechanical engineering, where he worked on laser transmission welding of thermoplastic composites using laser refraction, with Prof. Pascal Hubert.
+He worked as a research assistant at the Beckman Institute of Advanced Science and Technology at UIUC with Prof. Scott White on visualization of impact damage in self-healing composites.
+He then went to McGill University (Montreal, Canada) to earn his master’s degree in mechanical engineering, where he worked with Prof. Pascal Hubert on laser transmission welding of thermoplastic composites using laser refraction.
 He joined Prof. Espinosa’s group in Fall 2011 to pursue a PhD degree in Theoretical and Applied Mechanics.
 His current research interests include in situ SEM/TEM nanomechanical testing at high strain rates and fatigue testing of nanowires.

 Mike Roenbeck was born in Staten Island, NY and hails from the great state of New Jersey.
 He was part of the fifth graduating class at Olin College of Engineering, earning a Bachelor of Science in Mechanical Engineering.
 Mike joined the Micro and Nanomechanics Laboratory in the fall of 2010 in pursuit of a Ph.D. in Mechanical Engineering, specializing in nanotechnology.
 His research interests include mechanical properties of carbon nanotubes across multiple scales as well as nanoelectromechanical systems (NEMS).
 Outside of the lab, Mike enjoys tennis, baseball, American history, Spanish language, and amusement rides.